Chris-Jones-Gill/kwd-j-bootstrap/README.md

 		- Menu
 	+ Row 18
 		- Copyright
-		- Navigation row, fixed to the top of the screen
+		- Navigation row, fixed to the bottom of the screen

 Contributing
 ============